 Mr Black Publications is proud to bring you this awesome work, first published in the Korean language, with an English text where over 84 pages cover the most important aspects of painting German uniforms in miniature.
 Field grey, black and white, leather uniform items, camouflage accessories and scenery.
 Inside are more than 300 photos, and around 280 of them are step-by-step sequences.
 The first chapter is dedicated to tools and assembly, the second on using acrylic paints and the third is about face painting.
 The fourth chapter covers painting uniforms, the fifth accessories whereas the sixth looks at scenery.
 The seventh, and final, chapter presents a gallery of masterly painted figures, busts and vignettes by the author illustrated with really big and sharp photos that reveal even the smallest details of each model subject.

-This time offer eight articles from six well-known miniaturists with tips and techniques, information about modelling miniature figures, vignettes and small dioramas, from ancient times up to the Second World War.
-Most of the articles herein are covered in great detail with lots of step-by-step photos and explanatory texts.
+This time our Figure Modelling book includes 10 articles from seven well-known artists, who offer lots of tips and techniques about modelling miniature figures, busts, and vignettes from ancient times to the Second World War.
+Chosen subjects are covered in detail and illustrated with step-by-step photos and explanatory texts.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.